Dr Paul Turek, a reproductive urologist, discussing Back to Basics: Why Treat Male Infertility Before Using Assisted Reproduction

 I was asked recently what about my partner (contributor of sperm)?
 What can he do?
 I feel like it is all my responsibility.
 Does the guy not have any impact on us getting pregnant?

-If you’re a man, or have a male partner, and are trying to create a baby, this blog is for you.
+If you make sperm, or have a partner who does, and are trying to create a baby, this blog is for you.
 Often overlooked in light of a “normal” semen analysis is the possible role that sperm quality could be playing in a couple struggling with infertility.
 In fact, in 40% of couples having trouble conceiving, it’s a strictly male factor problem.
 In 20% of cases, it’s a mixed male/female problem.
 Which means that at least half of the time, the quality of the sperm is impacting your ability (or inability) to create a healthy baby.

 As I was carving jack o lanterns the other day, I made sure to put aside all the pumpkin seeds.
 Growing up, one of my fond memories was eating the freshly roasted seeds for the following week after Halloween.
 What many people are not aware of is the amazing nutritional impact these seeds have on our health.
 Nutrient dense, antioxidant rich and fibre heavy pumpkin seeds are good for many aspects of our health.
 Here is a list of the top health benefits of pumpkin seeds!